Contemporary printmaking studio: focus on creative layers

 The course is suitable for all levels of ability

 You should be able to follow simple written and verbal instructions in English for both health and safety purposes and to enable you to follow printmaking procedures.
-You should be able to take short notes for your own use and occasionally make simple measurements using a ruler.
-Basic drwaing skills would be an advantage.
+Being able to take short written notes, and basic drawing skills would be an advantage.

 How will I be taught, and will there be any work outside the class?